-- 1. The Arizona Weatherization Priority List (priority list) is not approved or has expired - 2.
-There are potential cost-effective energy upgrades to the house that are not on the priority List - 3.
-The home being weatherized does not meet the priority list assumptions square footage + or fifty percent (50%). - 4.
-There are not sufficient funds to complete all the measures including energy related health and safety measures and other energy related repairs - 5.
+- 1. The home being weatherized does not meet the priority list assumptions square footage + or fifty percent (50%). - 2.
 Energy related incidental repairs of more than \$100 are included with the energy upgrades.

 When preparing a site-specific energy model using the approved software detailed above, the measures listed for the respective climate zone and building type are modeled with any additional measures.
 The savings-to-investment report is then created ranking all measures by SIR from greatest return to least.
 Grantee will request and review by random selection twenty - five percent (25%) of each Sub-grantees' completed projects prior to approving payment for the submitted projects for the detailed month.
 Should errors or concerns be found, Sub-grantee will be required to adjust funding appropriately and the amount of required review will increase to a minimum of seventy-five percent (75%) and an Energy Model preauthorization waiver will be necessary for a minimum of six (6) months or until concerns are no longer found.